 Well back in 1990 that hobby turned into my career.
 I was doing slide shows for organizations, companies, and schools around the country.
 I was affectionately called SlideShow Bob, a takeoff of SideShow Bob on the Simpsons.
 Over that time I refined my photography skills and style.
 People often spoke of how I would capture emotions and moments at just the right time.
 They said that I saw things in a way that they never would have seen.
 The slide shows that I did for the high schools were particularly meaningful for me.
 People really seemed to enjoy them . . and I enjoyed putting them together . . my desire to be creative was being fulfilled.
 But like many other things in our lives, after about 20 years I was ready for a change.

 I have been photographing weddings for over 30 years.
 For 20 of those years I never thought I would want to do weddings as my principal business.
 No real judgement there, just didn't think that was what I wanted to do.
 I think digital changed that.
 With digital I felt I had much more control and much more opportunity to be creative in my photography.
-And so when I was looking for a change from the slide shows, weddings were a natural option for me.
+And so when I was looking for a change from the slide shows, weddings and events were a natural option for me.

 I believe I can be that person for you.
 People say that photography is the one area you should not compromise on when planning your wedding.
 Call me biased, but I agree.
 And I would be honored if you would invite me to be your photographer.
 In recent years I have been doing fewer weddings, primarily so I can take on some other projects; but I am still taking on the occasional wedding.
 Please let me know if I can be of service to you.